monix/monix.io/docs/2x/eval/task.md

 ### FlatMap and Tail-Recursive Loops

-So lets start with a stupid example that calculates the N-th number in the Fibonacci sequence:
+So let's start with a stupid example that calculates the N-th number in the Fibonacci sequence:

 ```scala